General Class FAQs

 We have three answers to this question:

-- Other times, we don’t need to meet your dog initially to get the ball rolling, but we will as we progress.
+2. Other times, we don’t need to meet your dog initially to get the ball rolling, but we will as we progress.
 Often a virtual consultation is a great way to get you some help quickly (like when your dog just bit your family member, or they are peeing all over your house, or two of your dogs are fighting and it seems to be escalating quickly – you get the idea).
 We really like virtual training because we can help you throughout the week instead of once every so often.
-Plus, we can see what’s going on in realtime, in your environment.If necessary, we will transition to in-person training after an initial remote consultation.
-Click here to learn about remote training.
+Plus, we can see what’s going on in realtime, in your environment.If necessary, we will transition to in-person training after an initial virtual consultation.
+Click here to learn about virtual training.

-- Some behaviors – like dog-dog aggression in the household, house training and separation anxiety – should be conducted exclusively via virtual training for optimum success and maximum support.
+3. Some behaviors – like dog-dog aggression in the household, house training and separation anxiety – should be conducted exclusively via virtual training for optimum success and maximum support.
 Click here to learn more.

 I read that I need to submit some paperwork before my initial assessment.
 What sort of paperwork and how do I get it to you?